eugenia1984/english/glossary.md

 - **Seriousl**y is used when you want to show that something is important or true.
 It helps to make what you are saying stronger.
 For example, if you say, ``I seriously love programming``, it means you really love programming a lot.
 Or, if you say, ``Take this project seriously``, it means you think the project is very important and should be treated with care.

 - **Serious**: means showing deep thought, not joking, or focusing intensely on something important.
 For example, ``He is serious about learning English``.
 This shows he is very focused and committed to learning English, not doing it just for fun.

+- **set up right**: means to configure something correctly so that it works as expected.
+If something isn't set up right, it might not function properly.
+For example:

+`The printer isn't working because it's not set up right.` -> The printer isn't configured correctly.

+`Make sure the software is set up right before you start using it.` -> You need to configure the software correctly to ensure it works.

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.